How to Make Beautifully Scented Pinecones

 SCENTING THE PINECONES

 Pinecones are quite porous and will absorb essential oils very easily.
-How much essential oils you use will determine the strength of the aroma diffused into the air and how long the pinecones will stay scented.
+The amount of essential oils you use will determine the strength of the aroma diffused into the air and how long the pinecones will stay scented.

 Put the pinecones in a gallon zip-type plastic storage bag.
 Add a few drops of each essential oil to the pinecones in the bag.
 You will want to distribute the drops of oil around the pinecones in the bag.

-Close the bag and move the pinecones around in it to distribute the oils.
+Close the bag and move the pinecones around to distribute the oils.

-I tend to like my pinecones generously scented so I use 5 drops of each oil for a 2/3 full gallon bag of pinecones.
+I like my pinecones generously scented, so I use 5 drops of each oil for a 2/3 full gallon bag of pinecones.

 Seal up the bag and keep it in a dark place for several days or up to two weeks.

-Take them out of the bag and use them in your favorite container with couple sprigs of pretty greens!
+Take them out of the bag and use them in your favorite container with a couple of sprigs of pretty greens!

 PINECONE SCENT COMBINATIONS